 The following tips help one make a clear decision on whether to re-own or proceed to the home's sale.
 It's always important to weigh everything carefully and keenly before making any decision.

-- Selling a house with unrepaired roofs helps you to save repair expenses.
+- Selling a house with unrepaired roofs helps you to save on repair expenses.
 It applies best if you don't have ready cash to have it done.

 - The sale is made almost at a lower or throw-away price.